 MMO: You were known throughout the game as a tremendous Gold Glove center fielder during your career.
 Is that something you took pride in and embraced?

-Mike: Yeah, I had a good feeling, and Darren Lewis used to tell me and I’m pretty sure everyone else, if you’re playing the middle of the diamond then your main priority is to be a difference maker on the field.
-And so I tried to change the game.
+Mike: Yeah, I had a good feeling.
+Darren Lewis used to tell me and I’m pretty sure everyone else, if you’re playing the middle of the diamond then your main priority is to be a difference maker on the field.
+So I tried to change the game.
 I probably didn’t get the same kind of kickback as Andruw Jones or so to speak even Torii (Hunter).
 But I managed my own weight; I could play that and other positions better than 90% of the dudes that play out there.
 It wasn’t anything like a weakness, I didn’t have a weakness in the outfield.
-I had a strong arm, I could go back, I could come in, I could play above the fence, I could play around the fence, I learned the nuances of the game like that.
-So there wasn’t any dynamic that I didn’t take into consideration when I played the game out on the field.
+I had a strong arm, I could go back, I could come in, I could play above the fence, I could play around the fence.
+I learned the nuances of the game like that.
+There wasn’t any dynamic that I didn’t take into consideration when I played the game out on the field.

 I’m grateful for the opportunity I got out there but I figured that they told me if you can play this game in the field and do something then it’ll give you more at-bats to stay in the lineup.
-And anything can happen on any given day even when you’re struggling, I’ve always looked at it like that.
-I mean before I hit the four homers (May 2, 2002 against White Sox), I had been struggling a little bit, towards the end of April.
+Anything can happen on any given day even when you’re struggling, I’ve always looked at it like that.
+I mean, before I hit the four homers (May 2, 2002 against White Sox), I had been struggling a little bit towards the end of April.
 And that day in Chicago I hit four homers and robbed a grand slam.
-Nobody ever talks about that, I robbed a grand slam!
-(Laughs)
+Nobody ever talks about that, I robbed a grand slam (laughs)!

 MMO: When you were traded from the Cincinnati Reds to the Seattle Mariners in 2000, were there any nerves about replacing an icon in Ken Griffey Jr.?